Prostate steam treatment: History

 The Rezum system was introduced by NxThera (Maple Grove, Minnesota, US).
 It was approved by the United States Food and Drug Administration in 2015 and the National Institute for Health and Care Excellence (NICE) of the UK in 2018.
-As of August 2018 the system was in use in 5 National Health Service hospitals in England, and is due to be implemented in a further 15.
+As of August 2018 the system was in use in 5 National Health Service hospitals in England and was due to be implemented in a further 15.

 Procedure

-It is an outpatient or office-based procedure.
+It is often an outpatient or office-based procedure.
 The equipment consists of a vapor generator and a transurethral delivery device.
 The latter is similar to a cystoscope with an optical system with a 90° extending retractable 10.25 mm long injection needle (diameter 1.3 mm).
 From this needle water vapor is circumferentially delivered via 12 holes at the needle's tip.
 Depending on the size of the prostate an adequate number of injections is delivered to the two side lobes and to the middle lobe of the prostate.
 Each injection lasts 9 seconds and the space between adjacent injections is about 10 mm.

 Upon condensation of the vapor upon cell membranes, cell death and necrosis occur immediately.
 Over a period of about three months the dead cells are removed by the body, thus shrinking the prostate and relieving BPH symptoms.
+Patients can expect to be fitted with a catheter for a short time after the procedure.